LorenzoFramba/ProgIng2_2018/README.md

 ## Installation

+### Example

+A step by step series of examples that tell you how to work with any aspect of our env.

+First and foremost, we need to to install the package manager for JavaScript, therefore go in the project's folder with the terminal window, and type:

 ```
 npm install
 ```

-### Example

-A step by step series of examples that tell you how to work with any aspect of our env

-First and foremost, we need to start up the server, so go in the project's folder with the terminal window, and type
+then start up the server:

 ```
 npm start
 ```

-this will be the respond
+this will be the respond:

 ```
 > proging2_2018@1.0.0 start /Users/macbookproretina/Desktop/API2/ProgIng2_2018